Skip to main content

 New here?
 The MCP Quickstart is a five-minute path from zero to a real tool call in Claude Desktop.
 Come back to this page for auth modes, plans, OAuth setup, and the full tool catalog.

-All paid tiers share the same MCP server and the same 39 tools.
-The current hard MCP daily reservation is enforced only for OAuth contexts at the Pro counter: 50 quota-consuming tools/call / resources/read calls per UTC day.
-API-key (wm_…) MCP clients are protected by the 60 requests/minute/key limiter in this handler; broader API Starter / Business REST allowances are enforced outside the MCP daily reservation path. (describe_tool, the v1.5.0 metadata-lookup helper, is exempt from the Pro daily quota.)
+All paid tiers share the same MCP server and tool inventory.
+Dashboard-issued API-key (wm_…) clients and most OAuth contexts use a hard default of 50 quota-consuming tools/call / resources/read calls per UTC day; OAuth allowances are plan-resolved, with API Starter and API Business currently held to that same 50/day default and enterprise OAuth able to be unlimited.
+Only legacy operator keys explicitly allowlisted by the deployment skip the daily reservation.
+Every authenticated context is also protected by the 60 requests/minute limiter. get_sources and the metadata helper describe_tool are exempt from the daily quota.
 Pro subscribers can connect Claude Desktop / Cursor / claude.ai without ever pasting an API key — see Pro sign-in flow below.
 API Starter+ holders may continue to paste a wm_… key on the consent page (the original flow), or use the same OAuth path as Pro.

 Endpoints